celsriseup/awesome-booru/CONTRIBUTING.md

 https://opensource.com/article/19/7/create-pull-request-github

+Then just fork this repository, make your changes, and create a pull request.
+I'll happily accept it.

 If you don't want to, or can't for whatever reason, creating an issue with whatever changes you want is also acceptable.

 ## Other stuff